pulumi/pulumi/docs/language2.md

         }

 By default, services created within this block are private implementation details of the enclosing service definition.
 It is possible to export instances for public usage, however.
-To do so, list it in the `exports` block:
+To do so, list it in the `outputs` block:

+        new() {
+            table = new mu.Table {}
+        }
-        exports {
+        outputs {
             table: mu.Table
         }

-All exported services must be definitely assigned inside of the `new()` function block.
+After constructing a service with outputs, they will be available for read access by callers.
+Note that output variables can be of any type, not just services.
+Each must be definitely assigned inside of the `new()` function block.

 Although it isn't stated in the source code, `new()` is a function.
 Functions are explained later on, however, these are computations evaluated at "compile-time", but not deployed and run in the cloud runtime environment.
 As a